ByAUJay

 Model:

-- Share main chain security with Ethereum (or other base layer)
+- Enjoy main chain security alongside Ethereum (or any other base layer)

-- Optimistic Rollups: rely on fraud proofs and challenge periods
+- Optimistic Rollups: depend on fraud proofs and have built-in challenge periods

 Risks:

-- Data availability attacks if data not posted correctly
+- Vulnerability to data availability attacks if the data isn't posted properly

-- Dependency on base chain security for ultimate safety
+- Reliance on the base chain's security for overall safety

 Best Practices:

-- Regularly update cryptographic protocols and validation logic
+- Keep your cryptographic protocols and validation logic up to date regularly.

 User Experience (UX) Considerations